Stuart Bell

 Sir Stuart Bell (16 May 1938 – 13 October 2012) was a British Labour Party politician, who was the Member of Parliament (MP) for Middlesbrough from the 1983 general election until his death in 2012.
-He was known as the longest serving Second Church Estates Commissioner, serving in this role during the entire period of Labour government from 1997–2010.
+He was known as the longest serving Second Church Estates Commissioner, serving in this role during the entire period of Labour government from 1997 to 2010.

 Early life

 Bell was born in County Durham in 1938, the son of a miner.
 He studied at the Hookergate Grammar School on School Lane in High Spen near Rowlands Gill, Gateshead.
 He later attended the Durham Pitmans College.
 He joined the Labour Party in 1964, and was called to the Bar at Gray's Inn in 1970.
 He worked as an international lawyer in Paris until 1977, representing large multi-national companies.
 He contested Hexham at the 1979 general election, but was defeated by the Conservative MP and former Cabinet Minister Geoffrey Rippon.